Will Indiana cover the spread vs. UConn? Betting Trends, Record ATS

 Additional Indiana vs UConn Insights & Trends

-- Last year, the 74.7 points per game the Hoosiers recorded were 10.6 more points than the Huskies gave up (64.1).
+- Last year, the 74.7 points per game the Hoosiers averaged were 10.6 more points than the Huskies allowed (64.1).

-- Indiana went 12-9 against the spread and 18-6 overall last season when scoring more than 64.1 points.

 - UConn put together a 16-6 ATS record and a 21-4 overall record last season in games it scored more than 68.7 points.